salejandro/Genetics-Genomics/Practical3.md

 45412650
 ```

-Close the `Python` console, open a new command-line terminal in your computer and type:
+Close the `Python` console (remember the command `exit()`, open a new command-line terminal in your computer and type:

 ```bash
 tabix -h ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr19.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz 19:45409011-45412650 > APOE.vcf